-Rook endgames are a complicated category, even for the most experienced players.
+Rook Endgames are a complicated category, even for the most experienced players.
 They are tricky and It is easy to go wrong, especially under the pressure of a game.
 A well-known saying among chess players is that all rook endgames are drawn, which indicates the complexity of these endgames, but even when it comes to drawing a drawn position, things are not that easy to achieve.
-However, you shouldn’t get discouraged.
-This is not something seen at club level only, but strong players have faltered many times as well.
+However, don’t discourage yourself.
+This is not something you see at the club level only.
+But, strong players have faltered many times as well.
 You have to add the study of rook endgames to your daily routine and keep practicing as much as possible.

-However, they are far from being carved-in-stone rules and it all depends on the particular position you have on the board.
-They are themes that we come across often and you can use as guiding principles for finding the best moves in your games.
+However, they are far from being carved-in-stone rules.
+And, it all depends on the particular position you have on the board.
+They are themes that we come across often and you can use them as guiding principles for finding the best moves in your games.

 In rook endgames, whoever has the initiative has the upper hand and can keep pressing for increasing the advantage and why not, a win.
 An active king combined with an active rook can be more powerful than a pawn and that’s why you will find many examples where one side sacrifices material for achieving great activity.

 Also, if you are on the defending side, keep in mind that passive defense is most of the time doomed to failure.
 The best chance to keep the balance is usually to look for active moves and ideas.
 For example, look for ways to improve your rook and start making your opponent’s life difficult by attacking his pawns or creating strong threats.

 2. Place the rook behind the passed pawn

 The rook is usually best placed behind the passed pawn.
 Whether you are attacking or defending, the best way to support or attack a passed pawn is from behind.
 Suppose you are defending; a rook placed behind the pawn has more activity and more chances for creating counterplay.